-IceCube is a highly successful detector.
-The only cubic-kilometer detector constructed to date, using natural ice as a Cherenkov medium, proved it was possible to build such a large scientific facility at the South Pole.
-Its operation has resulted in an even more optimized and efficient design for the next-generation detector.
+IceCube, highly successful and the only cubic-kilometer neutrino detector constructed to date, uses natural ice as a Cherenkov medium.
+IceCube not only proved it was possible to build such a large scientific facility at the South Pole, the lessons learned from its operation have resulted in an even more optimized and efficient design for the next-generation detector.

 Science has followed the detector’s performance.
-The recent discovery of astrophysical neutrinos has revealed the potential of high-energy neutrinos to explore our universe at energies at the PeV scale and above, where most of the universe is opaque to high-energy photons.
+IceCube’s discovery of astrophysical neutrinos revealed the potential to explore our universe with high-energy neutrinos, at the PeV scale and above, where most of the universe is opaque to high-energy photons.
 More recently, a multimessenger campaign following up on an IceCube high-energy neutrino alert led to the first evidence for a likely source of extragalactic neutrinos and of high-energy cosmic rays, the distant blazar TXS0506+056.

 An in-depth exploration of the neutrino universe requires a next-generation IceCube detector.
-Named IceCube-Gen2 and based upon the robust design of the current detector, the goal for the new observatory is to deliver statistically significant samples of very high energy astrophysical neutrinos, in the PeV to EeV range, and yield hundreds of neutrinos across all flavors at energies above 100 TeV.
+Named IceCube-Gen2 and based on the robust design of the current detector, the goal for the new observatory is to deliver statistically significant samples of very high energy astrophysical neutrinos, in the PeV to EeV range, and yield hundreds of neutrinos across all flavors at energies above 100 TeV.
 This will enable detailed spectral studies, significant point source detections, and new discoveries.
 While plans for this large-scale upgrade are under development, investigators have secured funding for mid-scale instrumentation advancements that will produce science results nearly a decade earlier than the full facility expansion.

 IceCube-Gen2, a ten-cubic-kilometer detector

-The unique properties of the Antarctic glacier, revealed by the construction and operation of IceCube, allow the spacing between light sensors to exceed 250 meters, instead of the current 125 meters in IceCube.
-The deployment of sensors in strings with larger spacings will enable the IceCube-Gen2 instrumented volume to rapidly grow at modest costs.
+The incredible clarity of the Antarctic glacier, revealed by the construction and operation of IceCube, will allow the spacing between light sensors to exceed 250 meters, instead of the current 125 meters in IceCube.
+The deployment of sensors on strings with larger spacings will enable the IceCube-Gen2 instrumented volume to rapidly grow at modest costs.